 3.4.9 Reporting Mistreatment

-For incidents that are violation of the University policies listed above, the Renaissance School of Medicine will work with University administrators to address all issues brought forward.
+For incidents that are a violation of the University policies listed above, the Renaissance School of Medicine will work with University administrators to address all issues brought forward.

 For incidents that are violations of Renaissance School of Medicine’s policies on the learning environment alone, the following are means of reporting such incidents.